SpelecAnton/Expore/README.md

 ---

 ## ✨ Features

-* **Vibe-Coded Aesthetics:** I have no idea how to write a single line of code so this $hit is 99% vibecode
 * **No Code Required:** Perfect for artists, writers, and beginners who want to build 3D spaces instantly.
 * **TrenchBroom Integration:** Design levels using a clean, intuitive, and modern brush-based editor.